 Together for Children is not part of Together for Children Sunderland Ltd.

-*Members of our national steering group:
+Article 39 acts as the secretariat for Together for Children.
+Members of our national steering group:

 - Ben Twomey, Head of Policy and Research, National Youth Advocacy Service (NYAS)